 When you choose to live life without kids, you hear it all — from "Oh, you’ll change your mind!" to "Wow, life must be so easy for you," as if an existence without littles is all last-minute vacations to the Caribbean and a seamless work-life balance.
 While that’s not a true picture of the PANK (professional aunt, no kids) life — a term coined by bestselling author Melanie Notkin in 2008 — a child-free status is still considered unconventional, despite its rise in popularity.

-Yet despite the fact that there are more women than ever before opting out of motherhood, the conversation around supporting women, especially those in the workforce, still tends to focus on mothers — a phenomenon that’s understandably picked up steam due to the COVID pandemic and its resulting "Shesession."
+Yet despite the fact that there are more women than ever before opting out of motherhood, the conversation around supporting women, especially those in the workforce, still tends to focus on mothers — a phenomenon that’s understandable given America’s comparably poor paid family leave and childcare policies.

-Chief Member Robyn Dutra, Vice President of Creative at Estee Lauder Companies, gets it.
-She has moms on her team and can see the impact the last year has had on work- and family-related choices and resources.
+Executive Robyn Dutra gets it.
+As a creative director and consultant with leadership experience at Estee Lauder Companies and Unilever, she has seen how hard it can be for moms to balance work with family obligations.
 "I’m deeply supportive of what they’re going through and will fight to the finish to get them the added support they need," says Dutra.
 "But I’d like to get to a place where an eyebrow isn’t raised if you say you’ve never wanted to have kids.
 I’d like to get to a place where we’re supporting women and recognizing that family comes in all shapes and sizes — and doesn’t have to mean children."

-Rizzo, an Emmy award-winning TV producer, media consultant, and author of two books, is happily child-free.
+Rizzo, an author of two books, is happily child-free.
 She and her husband tried to get pregnant a few years ago, but after her second miscarriage, she realized that life without having kids could be deeply satisfying.
 "I’ll never forget the doctor staring at me after giving me the news that I’d miscarried again, searching for the devastation, waiting for me to burst into tears," says Rizzo.
 "But I didn’t have that reaction.
 My husband and I were like, 'OK, let’s see what’s next instead!'"

 The decision felt freeing, if a little isolating.
 The Othership group, which now has 200 members and is growing, is an antidote to that isolation.
 They meet virtually once a month to talk about some of the issues facing non-moms who work — everything from how friendships change when women have kids to what legacy means for those who choose not to procreate.